 - Not acting like his normal self

 You should contact your vet if you notice any signs that you deem abnormal for your dog.
 It is better to be cautious than to wait.
-In some cases, your vet may be able to tell you if something does not need to be addressed right away.
+In some cases, your vet may be able to tell you over the phone if something does not need to be addressed right away.
 In other situations, your vet may advise you to make an appointment or to go to an emergency clinic, depending on the urgency.
 Above all, follow your veterinarian’s advice.